carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 * Some contributions were not submitted to LLVM due to concerns that the patent grant required by the project was overly broad.
-* The patent grant was unique to the LLVM Project, not written by a lawyer, and was difficult to determine what was protection was provided (if any).
+* The patent grant was unique to the LLVM Project, not written by a lawyer, and was difficult to determine what protection was provided (if any).

 The scope of relicensing is all code that is considered part of the LLVM project, including the main LLVM repository, runtime libraries (compiler_rt,